evgenyneu/js-evaluator-for-android/README.md

 ## How it works

-It created a `WebView` behind the scenes and feeds it the JavaScript code for evaluation:
+Behind the scenes it creats a `WebView` and feeds it your JavaScript code for evaluation:

     mWebView = new WebView(context);
     mWebView.loadUrl("javascript: myObj.returnResult('Hello World');");